 Unlike many of its contemporaries, Krondor doesn't have completely free roaming - as mentioned, the characters you command are pre-generated, and though you can shape their skill growth to a degree, it's generally best to work on improving what they already have some skill in rather than trying to force them into different roles; there's little point in having more than one designated lockpicker, for example, and attempting to spread skill growth around the party would just result in all of them being unable to pick tougher locks.
 The world is a quite large and sprawling one, divided up into several distinct map areas, though during any given chapter you can only visit a handful of these.
 Thankfully, they are large and varied enough to hold your interest and give you plenty of opportunity to grow your team's skills and earn useful resources.
 Not just enemies to fight, either - there are plenty of small villages to visit, characters to interact with, and scripted events with both good and bad outcomes - oftentimes, you must weight whether a potential reward is worth the risk (and many times, it isn't).
 There are side-quests to undertake during each chapter too, and even those with minimal rewards are often worth doing for the potential skill level growth within.
 Exploring off the beaten path frequently rewards you with one of the game's more interesting elements - wordlock chests.
 Most chests in the game are open able via keys or a sufficient lockpicking skill, but these are inscribed with a riddle, which you must solve by unscrambling one or more words on the box's tumblers.
 They often contain useful items (and are required to progress at some points), but all are worth seeking out to see some more clever writing.

 The experience manages to be just as engrossing on a gameplay level, too, in no small part because of its high difficulty level - it's a game thatr eally makes you feel like your tiny band of adventurers is pitted against a stark and hostile world.
 Roads are frequently booby-trapped with some nasty obstacles which play out on the combat grid like something of a minigame, having you avoid them or trigger them without putting yourself in harm's way.
 Chests you encounter are often booby trapped, so exercising caution before opening one is often wise.
 Enemies (and unscrupulous NPCs) will often carry poisoned or spoiled rations, so checking the merchandise before you automatically dig into them while resting is always wise.
 Enemies almost never fight fair - you're almost always outnumbered, and they know well enough to get in close right away to prevent your mages from casting spells, and will barrage your fighters with crossbow bolts or debilitating spells of their own while they're fighting in melee range; using magical items of your own to give yourself an edge is often necessary, especially early on.
 As mentioned above, money is always tight and higher-end gear very expensive, so avoiding costly poison, illness and near-death cures as much as possible is paramount to keeping your equipment current.
 A big part of that too is managing your health and stamina; stamina essentially serves as an extension of your health, with every action you take in battle eating it first, then health once it's depleted.
-As your health depletes your stats will also drop, making it extremely difficult (if not impossible) to even land hits on enemies, let alone perform other tasks.
-Resting often, and at inns whenever you can spare the money, and keeping yourself ready for whatever may come will serve you very well.
+Krondor is one of the few games I've seen that breaks the axiom of "the only hit point that matters is the last one" - as your health depletes your stats will also drop, making it extremely difficult (if not impossible) to even land hits on enemies, let alone perform other tasks.
+Resting often, at inns whenever you can spare the money, and keeping yourself ready for whatever may come will serve you very well.
 As will the game's Bookmark feature - basically a Quicksave and something you should always use before doing anything even potentially dangerous.

 After playing it, there is now little doubt in my mind as to why Betrayal at Krondor is considered a classic DOS RPG.
 The game has definitely not aged gracefully on a visual level, but it stands as perfect proof that a well-written story and strong game design is timeless.
 Its strongly written prose and dialog for even mundane interactions draws you into its world and makes you feel like an active participant rather than a spectator, and its gameplay pulls no punches either, with a vast and hazardous environment that requires you to carefully prepare for every obstacle you face.
 In spite of all this, though, the game rarely feels unfair; it asks a lot of you, but the rewards it gives back make it all worthwhile.
 Krondor is an engrossing game despite its technical limitations, and its narrative design is something more modern RPGs should be taking cues from.
 Really, the only disappointment is that it doesn't have more of a legacy - there was a spiritual successor in 1997 called "Betrayal in Antara" and a proper sequel released a year later, though neither had the original team involved in development and the quality definitely suffered for it.